vidi-insights/vidi-seneca-metrics/README.md

 npm install; npm run demo
 ```

-The demo runs in collector mode and tracks any data emitted by toolbag to it's default port.
-It makes a
-great springboard for a custom micro-service tailored to your needs.
-Check the [Org][] for additional
-plugins that can be dropped in to add more functionality.
+The demo runs emits seneca messages on regular intervals and prints the mapped results to screen.

 ## Options